Machine Not Reporting

 - Machine has Stopped Reporting for an Extended Period of Time

 Below is an example of what a machine would display in the tablet view if the machine has not been reporting.
 This indicates a problem with the machine's ability to communicate with MachineMetrics, and not a problem with the tablet.
+The tablets do not have an impact on machine connectivity and are not directly connected to the machines for data collection.

 Operator Dashboard View (Machine not connecting to Edge Device)